ajhynes7/scikit-spatial/doc/source/objects/point_vector.rst

 (2,)

-The magnitude of the vector is found with the :meth:`~skspatial.objects.Vector.norm` method.
+The magnitude of a vector is found with the :meth:`~skspatial.objects.Vector.norm` method.

+>>> from skspatial.objects import Vector

 >>> vector = Vector([1, 1])
 >>> vector.norm().round(3)